s3rgeym/ip2domains/README.md

 # ip2domains

 Scans IP addresses and finds domains.
-Domain names are extracted from certificates.
+Domain names are extracted from SSL certificates.

 Services such as 2IP often contain outdated information: